baites/baites.github.io/_posts/2018-01-15-linear-recurrence-sequences-with-distinct-poles.md

 [^2]: [Partial fraction decomposition](https://en.wikipedia.org/wiki/Partial_fraction_decomposition)

-[^3]: In this pseudocode I use the convention of expressing polynomial  coefficients as lowercase letters, and with the same letters in uppercase, the actual polynomial functions.
+[^3]: In this pseudocode, I use the convention of expressing polynomial coefficients as lowercase letters, and with the same letters in uppercase, the actual polynomial functions.

 [^4]: [The On-Line Encyclopedia of Integer Sequences](https://oeis.org/).